Home link

 After graduating from the School of Architecture of Madrid, she worked for an architectural practice based near the Madrid mountains.
 She was involved in different stages of architectural projects and visualization, as well as interior design for high end residential projects.
 Her interest for designing bespoke houses that meet specific needs of the people that will inhabit them is what brought her to Ström in 2022.

-Helena is also our in-house photographer.
-She has an international architectural photography portfolio.
-Before joining us, she got to shoot for clients in Spain and in Iceland, where she has lived for several months, further developing her love for modern Nordic architecture.
+Helena is our Media Manager and also our in-house photographer.
+She has an international architectural photography portfolio with clients in the UK, Spain and in Iceland – where she further develops her love for modern Nordic architecture.

 In her free time, as a natural adventurer, Helena loves being outdoors with her camera, exploring the natural environment wherever she goes.
 Observing the world through her camera has an important influence on how she approaches architecture.